loodse/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
+The commands in this lab must be run on all instances.
 Example:

 ```
-gcloud compute ssh worker-0
+ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no ubuntu@$(openstack server show kube-controller-1 -f value -c addresses|cut -d',' -f2|tr -d ' ')
 ```

 ### Running commands in parallel with tmux